-On 19 November 2018, with the support of Ann Coffey MP, SPACE hosted a round-table event at the House of Commons in collaboration with co-leads NWG.
-Over 50 national key partners were invited, including leads from Home Office, NCA, OFSTED, Health, Police, Local Authorities, Office of the Children's Commissioner, key charities, academics, and legal practitioners.
+On 19 November 2018, with the support of Ann Coffey MP, SPACE hosted a round-table event at the House of Commons in collaboration with co-lead NWG.
+Over 50 national key partners were invited, including leads from Home Office, NCA, OFSTED, Health, Police, Local Authorities, Office of the Children's Commissioner and charities, academics, and legal practitioners.

-The event was chaired by Ann Coffey MP, with opening contributions from SPACE, and NWG.
-Key presentations were invited from Missing People, The Children's Society, PACE, Contextual Safeguarding Network, Research in Practice and Greater Manchester Complex Safeguarding, followed by group discussion.
+The event was chaired by Ann Coffey, with opening presentaions from SPACE and Steve Baguley (NWG).
+Contributions were invited from Missing People, The Children's Society, PACE, Contextual Safeguarding Network, Research in Practice and Greater Manchester Complex Safeguarding, followed by group discussion.

 NPIES Key Lines of Enquiry have also been agreed and developed.

-NPIES has continued to increase in membership in its first year with over 60 members.
+NPIES has continued to increase in membership with over 60 members.
 It welcomes additional Police and Local Authority leads who are strong advocates for parents as partners in child exploitation.
 Please contact us if you are interested in further information or becoming a member.